danpgomez/Cuppie/README.md

 ## Improvements to be made
 * Better use of ViewModels
 * Saving and retrieving user favorites to/from Firebase
-* Cleaner implentation of permissions logic
+* Cleaner implementation of permissions logic

 ---